dpvertech/dpvertech/SJC2_Server_Setup.md

 - 10.150.162.38 - rl-ignition01-r23-u24 - rl-ignition01 (axis)
 - 10.150.162.39 - rl-ignition02-r23-u24 - rl-ignition02 (axis)

-Username for both servers is `nvidian` - password can be found in lastpass.
+Username for both servers is `nvidian` - password can be found in the Shared Project Library in LastPass under the 'NVIDIA' project.
+There is a secure note named 'NVIDIA Server'.
 Reach out to David Folkner if you do not have access to this information in LastPass.

 Jump Servers: